ThomasFroh/ThomasFroh/README.md

 👋 Hi, I’m @ThomasFroh!
-I'm a junior in Software Engineering also going for a minor in Cyber Security Engineering at Iowa State.
+I'm a senior in Software Engineering also going for a minor in Cyber Security Engineering at Iowa State.